English

 St. Margaret's Chapel at the Edinburgh Castle

 During the 11th century, Edinburgh Castle witnessed a profound historical moment as Queen Margaret, also known as Saint Margaret of Scotland, drew her final breath within its storied walls.
-Her legacy left an indelible mark on both the castle and the nation.
-Around 1130 CE, Saint Margaret's Chapel was erected within the castle's precincts as a tribute to her memory.
-This sacred sanctuary became a place of reverence and reflection, encapsulating the enduring impact of Queen Margaret's piety and influence on the castle's cultural and spiritual heritage.
+Around 1130 CE, St Margaret's Chapel was erected within the castle's precincts as a tribute to her memory.

 Edinburgh Castle History

-Edinburgh Castle bore witness to a tumultuous chapter in its history during the medieval period.
 In 1296 CE, amid the throes of the First War of Scottish Independence, the castle fell under English control, a momentous shift in its fortunes.
 However, the pendulum swung back as the Scots recaptured their prized stronghold, only to witness its calculated demolition by the indomitable Robert the Bruce in 1314 CE.
-This strategic act left an indelible mark on the castle, a testament to the ever-changing landscape of medieval politics and warfare.

 David's Tower at Edinburgh Castle